FabioNotaro2001/SoftwareArchitecturesAndPlatform-Assignment3/README.md

 ## Overview

 This project is an implementation of a microservices-based architecture designed for a Software Architectures and Platform course.
-It simulates a system involving users, rides, and e-bikes, with an API Gateway facilitating communication between services.
+It simulates a system involving users, rides and e-bikes, with an API Gateway facilitating communication between services.
 The system is containerized using Docker and orchestrated with Kubernetes for deployment.

 ## Architecture

 The system comprises the following components:

-- **API Gateway**: Manages incoming requests and routes them to appropriate services.
+- **API Gateway** -> manages incoming requests and routes them to appropriate services
-- **Users Manager**: Handles user-related operations.
+- **Users Manager** -> handles user-related operations
-- **Rides Manager**: Manages ride-related functionalities.
+- **Rides Manager** -> manages ride-related functionalities
-- **E-Bikes Manager**: Oversees e-bike operations.
+- **E-Bikes Manager** -> oversees e-bike operations
-- **Admin GUI**: Provides an administrative interface for managing the system.
+- **Admin GUI** -> provides an administrative interface for managing the system
-- **User GUI**: Offers a user interface for end-users to interact with the system.
+- **User GUI** -> offers a user interface for end-users to interact with the system.

 Each component is containerized and deployed using Kubernetes manifests.